wdjungst/react-project/README.md

 ## Get Started

+First of all, global npm installs are not the cat's pajamas, so you need to make your own project first.

+Second, npm scripts is the bees knees, so we're just going to provide some for you.

 ```
 mkdir best-app-of-your-life
 cd best-app-of-your-life
 npm init .
+# follow prompts

 npm install react-project --save
 node_modules/.bin/react-project init
+# follow prompts

+# and from now on you only deal with npm scripts
 npm install
 npm start
 ```